-Citizens Advice Bureau or CAB is a chain of independent advice centres across the UK.
+Citizens Advice Appointment or CAB is a chain of independent advice centres across the UK.
 They are the members of the National Association of Citizens Advice Bureau (NACAB) who have over 700 centres to provide various kinds of advices to the people of the UK.

 The CAB provides advice on a range of issues that includes employment, housing, debt, benefits, etc. These services are mainly delivered by different volunteers working in various centres.